Virtual-Machine-Vagrant/rails-dev-box/Atom Plugins.md

 # Atom Plugins
-A collection of plugins for Atom for comfortable Ruby on Rails development
+A collection of Atom plugins for comfortable Ruby on Rails development.

 ## Requirements